 - Mammography screening increased from 29 percent in 1987 to 70 percent in 2000.

-- For biennial mammography among women ages 50 to 74 (according to screening recommendations from the U.S. Preventative Services Task Force), the prevalence ranged from 64 percent in Idaho and Wyoming to 86 percent in Connecticut and Massachusetts.
+- For biennial mammography among women ages 50 to 74 (according to screening recommendations from the U.S. Preventative Services Task Force that were in place at the time), the prevalence ranged from 64 percent in Idaho and Wyoming to 86 percent in Connecticut and Massachusetts.

 Breast Cancer Treatment by the Numbers